Benardi/PyGridNetwork/README.md

 # GridNetwork
-A network router for PyGrid platform.
+A network router used by the PyGrid platform.